NosefU/ArduinoProgrammableSoundGenerator/README.md

 ```
 python mididump_v2.py <midi file> -old_method
 ```
+Copy array from console and insert it to melodies.h

 # How to use it
 Plug a speaker to pin 3, then init the sound generator in the setup function.